-The local partner is responsible for compliance with national accounting and tax regulations as well as relevant legislation in terms of employment, taxes and social security contributions.
-Moreover, the local partner shall take necessary measures to cover costs incurred from terminating the employment of personnel at the end of any project financed by PMU.
+The cooperating partner is responsible for compliance with national accounting and tax regulations as well as relevant legislation in terms of employment, taxes and social security contributions.

 3.11.
-Approved project period
+Approved intervention period

-If project funds disbursed by PMU are used in a way that differs from what has been agreed, or if funds have been used before or after the approved project period set out in the project agreement, the local partner may be obliged to repay PMU a sum that wholly or partly corresponds to the contribution previously disbursed by PMU to the local partner plus accrued interest.
+If intervention funds disbursed by PMU are used in a way that differs from what has been agreed, or if funds have been used before or after the approved intervention period set out in the intervention agreement, the cooperating partner may be obliged to repay PMU a sum that wholly or partly corresponds to the contribution previously disbursed by PMU to the cooperating partner plus accrued interest.

-If the project period needs to be extended, the local partner shall apply to PMU for an extension in good time before the project period expires.
-If PMU approves the application, the project extension agreement shall be attached to the original project agreement.
+If the intervention period needs to be extended, the cooperating partner shall apply to PMU for an extension in good time before the intervention period expires.
+If PMU approves the application, the intervention extension agreement shall be attached to the original intervention agreement.